m-mwangi/Classification_Intro_to_ML/README.md

 # **Maternal Health Risk Prediction (Matern_AI)**

-## 📌 Introduction
+##  Introduction
 This project aims to develop and compare a vanilla Neural Network model to a model incorporating optimization techniques as well as Classical Algorithms to predict maternal health risk among pregnant women as either low, mid, or high risk.
+More information about my proposal can be found here:  https://docs.google.com/document/d/1xnnj8wq3rHsqiU6VgBP0DfMDTO1EZ9WXXSz1G3YgdLc/edit?usp=sharing

-## 📂 About the Dataset
+##  About the Dataset
 The dataset used for this model is publicly available on Kaggle:
 🔗 [Maternal Health Risk Dataset](https://www.kaggle.com/datasets/csafrit2/maternal-health-risk-data/data)